Fergus-OH/lightning-Helmholtz-solver/README.md

 The Helmholtz equation is an elliptic partial differential equation (PDE) and represents a time-independent form of the wave equation.
 It is named after German physicist Hermann von Helmholtz (1821-1894) and has many applications in physics, including acoustics, seismology, and electromagnetic radiation.
 The lightning method for solving PDEs with exceptional speed and accuracy has shown remarkable success with its original introduction for solving the Laplace equation, which has a state-of-the-art implementation that solves typical problems in less than 1 second on a desktop to 8-digit accuracy [[1]](#1).
-This repository contains helmholtz.m, an implementation of the lightning method for solving the Helmholtz equation, carried out during my thesis entitled *Lightning Helmholtz solver*.
+This repository contains `helmholtz.m`, an implementation of the lightning method for solving the Helmholtz equation, carried out during my thesis entitled *Lightning Helmholtz solver*.
 I completed this under the supervision of Professor Nick Trefethen as part of the MSc in Mathematical Sciences at the University of Oxford.